brownbelt/UAC/README.md

 HOW THIS WORKS:

 We run wusa with a cab file as argument.
-This will try to extract the contents into a random folder in "c:\", we watch for the creation of this folder and turn it into a junction to system32.
+This will try to extract the contents into a random folder in "c:\", we watch for the creation of this folder and turn it into a junction to system32. (there is probably a way to get rid of that wusa error screen .. but i'll leave that to your imagination)

 HOW TO EXPLOIT: